Obtaining and Maintaining IRB Approval

 At least 45 days in advance of the IRB approval expiration day, a Continuing Review Application must be submitted to Research Compliance Services.

-Include your approved Research Plan, current consent documents, and most recent grant progress report (if applicable) with your application.
+Include the approved Research Plan, recruitment and consent materials in use, and the most recent grant progress report (if applicable) with the application.

 At the time of continuing review, the IRB is tasked with reviewing the protocol in relation to the IRB approval criteria set forth in the Federal regulations.
 There may be necessary revisions or clarifications required as a result of the IRB’s review at the time of continuation.
 Alterations to a protocol requested by an IRB member during Continuing Review do not require the submission of an Amendment Application.